 After the change has been approved, the Benefits Team will open the event in PeopleSoft.
 You then log into PeopleSoftto make the change online.
 Please review these instructions.

-Changes to your Savings Plan Options must be made through theUtah Retirement Systems website
+Changes to your Savings Plan Options must be made through the Utah Retirement Systems (URS) website.

-Once the change is made through URS, the County receives information and will make changes to your paycheck, which may take up to three weeks.
+Once the change is made through URS, the county receives information and will make changes to your paycheck, which may take up to three weeks.

 Changes to your life insurance or life insurance beneficiary should be made directly through PEHP at www.pehp.org.
 Unlike other employee benefits, life insurance changes can be made anytime during the year.